-It is always a fun and exciting challenge to photograph multiple dogs, especially when they are of different sizes and different breeds.
-My goal always during the portrait session is to make sure they all look good in the final portraits that my client might purchase.
+As a professional dog photographer for over three decades, it still a fun and exciting challenge to photograph multiple dogs, especially when they are of different sizes and different breeds.
+My goal always during the pet portrait session is to make sure they all look good in the final portraits that my client might purchase.

 I use a variety of noise makers, squeakers, sounds, words and whatever else is needed to get and keep the dogs’ attention and their expressions interested in me and my camera while I am taking their portraits.

 On a dog portrait session like this one, it is true that the they don’t stay this way very long–sometimes for just a a split- second.
 Timing and anticipation are everything.
 Another thing that is really important is patience.
 I often tell my clients at the beginning of the pet portrait session that I have a two-fold philosophy A) I have endless patience and B) Nothing that happens during the portrait session is a problem.
 This helps them relax and not feel anxious or stressed about whatever behavior their dog might exhibit while the portraits are being taken.

 I must confess it is a great feeling to capture a dog portrait like this one amidst all the hectic activity that transpired during the session.
 Being a pet photographer is exciting and rewarding and now in my 37th year in business I enjoy it more than ever.